pViewApp/pview3/README.md

 # pView
-This is a work-in-progress, C++-based version of pView.
+This is a work-in-finishedSecurities, C++-based version of pView.
 Dependencies:
 * Qt 6
 * Qwt